bluedinosaur139/Internyant/README.md

 Lightning Fast Setup: Up and running in no time, without corporate nonsense.

+Search Engine: brave search, the only good thing about brave is their search tool, so now its yours.

 How It Works

 Internyant is based on Chromium, with a fully pre-configured profile and all the extensions you could ever need.
 Streamlined, efficient, and made to make your life easier.
 You won’t have to do anything complicated—just sit back and enjoy.